peytoncordero/DRI25/data-literacies.md

 description: 'What is data?
 What counts as data?
 What are the ethical implications when working with data?
 How can we manage our data?
 These are questions we will explore throughout the workshop.
 Data is foundational to nearly all digital projects and often help us to understand and express our ideas and narratives.
 Hence, in order to do digital work, we should know how data is captured, constructed, and manipulated.
 We will also engage with the ethical dimensions of what it means to work with data, from collection to visualization to management.'

 learning objectives:
-    - Know the stages of data from collection to analysis
+    - Define data in the context of digital research
-    - Learn about intitutional compliance when working with data and digital projects
+    - Distinguish forms of data and data formats
-    - Consider ethicial implacations beyond the institution around working with different types of data and analysis of data
+    - Review the stages of data from collection to analysis
+    - Differentiate institutional ethical requirements and situated ethical responsibilities
+    - Use the “impact approach” to evaluate the possible effects of different decisions made by the researchers in the different stages on data
-    - Learn best practices to manage and store data
+    - Apply data management practices to store and manage data

 estimated time:
     - 2 - 3 hours

 prerequisites:
-    - command-line:
+    - Command Line:
         description: (required) This workshop makes reference to concepts from the Command Line workshop, and having some knowledge about how to use the command line will be central for anyone who wants to learn about how to handle and process data and data analysis.

+instructor:
+    - 'Tuka Al-Sahlani'

+authors:
+    - 'Leanne Fan'
+    - 'Di Yoong'
+    - 'Stephen Zweibel'
+    - 'Kelsey Chatlosh'

+editors:
+    - 'Patrick Sweeney'
+    - 'Patrick Smyth'
+    - 'Lisa Rhody'

 before getting started:
     - "[Download the workshop dataset](https://raw.githubusercontent.com/GC-DRI/DRI24/main/uploads/data-literacies/Research_Data_DRI24.csv). (recommended) The dataset, `Research_Data_DRI24.csv`, will be used throughout the challenges in the workshop.
-This dataset is the responses to the question,“Describe one or more of the research materials you either a) previously worked with; and/or b) are interested in working with”, collected from DRI 2024 attendees.
+This dataset is the responses collected from the DRI 2024 attendees.
 You can download the file by selecting the 'Download' icon below.

     <Download files='Research_Data_DRI24.csv'>